Reclus (volcano): Late Pleistocene and Holocene

 A tephra identified in an ice core at Talos Dome, Antarctica, and emplaced there 3,390 years before present is compositionally similar to Reclus products.
 However, there is little evidence for large eruptions at Reclus during the late Holocene and the Puyehue-Cordón Caulle volcano in the Southern Volcanic Zone has been proposed as a source for this tephra.
+In 2019, the occurrence of a 1458 AD eruption was proposed to explain the presence of sulfate deposits in Antarctic ice cores that were previously attributed to Kuwae.
+However, there are geochemical differences and there is little close-by evidence of eruptions at Reclus during that timespan.

 Historical activity

 In 1879, sailors on HMS Alert observed a volcanic eruption in an icefield and named the volcano Reclus after Élisée Reclus, but the Global Volcanism Program indicates that an earlier eruption occurred in 1869.
 The volcano first appeared in the 1922 edition of the map West Coast of South América from Magellan Strait to Valparaíso.
 Legends of the Tehuelche people about "black smoke" in the region could also refer to volcanic activity at Reclus.

 The last recorded eruption of Reclus was in 1908, but local press reports in the 1980s and 1990s attributed earthquakes to volcanic activity at Reclus and Burney.
-Seismic activity was noted at Reclus in 1998 and 2003, and possible eruption phenomena were reported in 2008 in form of tephra deposition and cracks in the glaciers.
+Seismic activity was noted at Reclus in 1998, 2003 and 2020.
+Possible eruption phenomena were reported in 2008 in form of tephra deposition and cracks in the glaciers, and a landslide occurred on its northern side in 2017.
 In 2015, the Chilean SERNAGEOMIN announced that they would install an experimental surveillance system at Reclus and in 2020 it was classified as a "type III" volcano, meaning a high-hazard volcano.
 Ash from a future eruption of Reclus could be swept into the reservoirs of Néstor Kirchner Dam and Jorge Cepernic Dam on the Santa Cruz River, impacting their activity.